 General information about Lam Dong

 Lam Dong borders Dak Lak and Khanh Hoa to the east and north, Dong Nai and Ho Chi Minh City to the south, and Cambodia to the west.
-After the mergered in 2025, Lam Dong has become a “super province” with the largest area in the country, including the former provinces of Lam Dong, Dak Nong and Binh Thuan, totaling 24,233 km².
+Following the 2025 merger, Lam Dong has become a “super province” with the largest area in the country, encompassing the former provinces of Lam Dong, Dak Nong, and Binh Thuan, totaling 24,233 km².

 What’s the best time to visit Lam Dong?

-With a terrain stretching from the coast to the Central Highlands, Lam Dong has many different types of climate.
+With terrain stretching from the coast to the Central Highlands, Lam Dong has diverse climates.
 The South Central Coast – Central Highlands region, influenced by the tropical monsoon climate that varies with altitude, has two distinct seasons: the rainy season and the dry season.
-The rainy season is from May to November, the dry season is the remaining months, the average temperature is from 18 to 25 degrees Celsius, the weather is mild and cool all year round.
+The rainy season is from May to November, and the dry season is the remaining months.
+The average temperature ranges from 18 to 25 degrees Celsius, and the weather is mild and cool year-round.

 The coastal terrain of Lam Dong province is mainly low hills and coastal plains.
-Located in the equatorial tropical monsoon climate zone, this place is sunny, windy and arid, with two distinct rainy and dry seasons.
-The rainy season is usually from May to October, the dry season is from November to April of the following year.
-However, in many years the rainy season is only concentrated from August to October.
+Located in the equatorial tropical monsoon climate zone, this place is sunny, windy, and arid, with two distinct rainy and dry seasons.
+The rainy season typically runs from May to October, and the dry season from November to April of the following year.
+However, for many years, the rainy season has been concentrated from August to October.

 How to get here?

-Lam Dong has enough roads, railways, airways, and waterways, but currently roads and airways play the main role.
+Lam Dong has sufficient roads, railways, airways, and waterways, but roads and airways currently play the primary role.

 Airways

-Lien Khuong International Airport is located in Duc Trong commune, next to National Highway 20, about 30 km from Da Lat center.
-Direct flights from Da Lat to domestic cities including Hanoi, Ho Chi Minh City, Da Nang by airlines including Vietnam Airlines, Vietjet Air.
+Lien Khuong International Airport is located in Duc Trong commune, adjacent to National Highway 20, approximately 30 km from Da Lat city center.
+Direct flights from Da Lat to domestic cities, including Hanoi, Ho Chi Minh City, and Da Nang, by airlines including Vietnam Airlines and Vietjet Air.
 Lien Khuong currently welcomes international flights to and from Seoul (South Korea) by Jeju Air.

 Roadways

-National Highways 1A and 20 cross Lam Dong province, a route with many terrains, including plains, plateaus, including Bao Loc Pass, Mimosa Pass, with an altitude of up to 1,500 m and many bridges.
-In addition, there are many other national highways passing through the province such as 38, 55 and 27.
+National Highways 1A and 20 cross Lam Dong Province, a route with varied terrain, including plains and plateaus, with Bao Loc Pass and Mimosa Pass at altitudes of up to 1,500 m, and numerous bridges.
+In addition, several other national highways pass through the province, including 27, 55, and 38.

-Buses to Dat Lat, Bao Loc destinations from Ho Chi Minh City depart from Mien Dong (Eastern) bus station or the offices of bus companies such as Phuong Trang, Thanh Buoi, Kumho.
+Buses to Dat Lat and Bao Loc from Ho Chi Minh City depart from Mien Dong (Eastern) bus station or from bus company offices, such as Phuong Trang, Thanh Buoi, and Kumho.
 Travel time ranges from 4 to 7 hours.
 Ticket prices range from 250,000 VND one way.
-From Da Nang, buses to Lam Dong range from 12 to 15 hours, ticket prices range from 300,000 VND one way.
+From Da Nang, buses to Lam Dong take 12-15 hours, and one-way tickets cost 300,000 VND.

 Phuong Trang – a popular bus company to Lam Dong.